elucidateMe/Baby-Sitter-Matcher/README.md

 ## Sitter Class
-The "sitterClass" contains variables (location, preferredDistance, preferredAge, and preferredTime) which are: the location of the sitter (stored as latitude and longitude) the preferredDistance the sitter is willing to travel the preferred age range they will baby sit the preferred times they will baby sit
+The "sitterClass" contains variables (location, preferredDistance, preferredAge, and preferredTime) which are: the location of the sitter (stored as latitude and longitude), the preferredDistance the sitter is willing to travel, the preferred age range they will baby sit, and the preferred times they will baby sit
 ```
 def __init__(self, location, preferredDistance, preferredAge, preferredTime, name):
     geolocator = Nominatim(user_agent='distance_calculator')